jeherve/color-posts/readme.txt

 Color Posts grabs an image from your post, samples it, creates a matching color and a contrast value (black or white), and changes the post's background color to match the image.
 It also changes the background color of your window in Chrome for Android.

+If you'd like to use post colors via the REST API, you can use the `colors` field in the post response.

-Important: for this plugin to work, you must activate [Jetpack](http://wordpress.org/plugins/jetpack/) first
+Important: for this plugin to work, you must activate [Jetpack](http://wordpress.org/plugins/jetpack/) first.

-This plugin is a work in progress.
-You can report issues [here](http://wordpress.org/support/plugin/color-posts), or submit a pull request [on GitHub](https://github.com/jeherve/color-posts/).
+If you find bugs, you can report them [here](http://wordpress.org/support/plugin/color-posts), or submit a pull request [on GitHub](https://github.com/jeherve/color-posts/).

 You can read more about how the plugin works here: [Color Posts plugin: how to use Jetpack libs in your plugin](http://jeremy.hu/color-posts-jetpack-plugin/)